berkdurmus/berkdurmus.com/src/blogs/designing-llm-workflows.md

 4. Running the test to validate the fix
 5. Iterating if needed

-This scenario fits the criteria for autonomous agents because:
-- The exact steps needed to fix a test depend on the specific failure
+This scenario fits the criteria for autonomous agents because the exact steps depend on the particular failure, success can be validated by re‑running the test, and the number of iterations is uncertain enough that a linear workflow becomes awkward.
-- We can validate success by running the test and checking if it passes
-- The potential need for multiple iterations makes a workflow less practical

 However, since we didn't have access to the test code (test.spec.ts) in this project, we couldn't implement the validation step, making an autonomous agent less appropriate.